DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 date: 2021-03-22
 ---

-Some candidates qualify for ‘home tuition fee funding’, which means that:
+Many candidates qualify for ‘home tuition fee funding’.
+This means that they:

-- they’ll pay the ’home’ rate of tuition fees, which is usually lower than the ‘overseas’ rate
+- pay the ’home’ rate of tuition fees, which is usually lower than the ‘overseas’ rate
-- they’re eligible for student loans
+- are eligible for student loans
-- they might be eligible for bursaries and scholarships
+- might be eligible for bursaries and scholarships

+The UCAS application service offers a provisional assessment of whether a candidate qualifies.
+It has been suggested that we should do the same in the Manage service.

 ## Who qualifies for home tuition fee funding